michael-fa/AMXWrapperCore/README.md

 # AMXWrapperCore
-Simple .NET Core port of the AMXWrapper originally written in .Net Framework, by Tim Potze
+Simple .NET 5.0 port of the AMXWrapper originally written in .Net Framework, by Tim Potze

 - FLOATPOINT; support.